KnpLabs/KnpUserBundle/Resources/doc/user_manager.md

 In order to be storage agnostic, all operations on the user instances are handled by a user manager implementing `FOS\UserBundle\Model\UserManagerInterface`.
-Using it ensures that your code will continue to work when you change the storage.
+Using it ensures that your code will continue to work if you change the storage.
-That's the way FOSUserBundle's internal controllers are built.
+The controllers provided by the bundle use the configured user manager instead of interacting directly with the storage layer.

-If you configure the db_driver to `orm`, this service is an instance of `FOS\UserBundle\Entity\UserManager`.
+If you configure the `db_driver` option to `orm`, this service is an instance of `FOS\UserBundle\Entity\UserManager`.

-If you configure the db_driver to `mongodb`, this service is an instance of `FOS\UserBundle\Document\UserManager`.
+If you configure the `db_driver` option to `mongodb`, this service is an instance of `FOS\UserBundle\Document\UserManager`.

-If you configure the db_driver to `couchdb`, this service is an instance of `FOS\UserBundle\CouchDocument\UserManager`.
+If you configure the `db_driver` option to `couchdb`, this service is an instance of `FOS\UserBundle\CouchDocument\UserManager`.

-If you configure the db_driver to `propel`, this service is an instance of `FOS\UserBundle\Propel\UserManager`.
+If you configure the `db_driver` option to `propel`, this service is an instance of `FOS\UserBundle\Propel\UserManager`.

 ## Accessing the User Manager service